bijukunjummen/si-spring-websockets/README.md

 Spring WebSockets support with STOMP protocol integrating with RabbitMQ is used for showing realtime information on UI.

 Spring Boot is used for packaging the entire application

+To run the application, first set up rabbitmq and add in the stomp plugin

+Application can then be started up using the following command:

+mvn spring-boot:run